Empress Xiaojing (Wanli): Biography

-Lady Wang was born in 1565 and began working as a maid in the household of Empress Dowager Li, mother of the Wanli Emperor, in 1578.
-In late 1581, the emperor became attracted to the young maid during one of his visits to her mother, and she soon became pregnant by him.
-Although the Wanli Emperor initially wanted nothing to do with the child, his mother convinced him to acknowledge paternity through records of his visits and arranged for Lady Wang to be promoted to the emperor's concubine with the title of Consort Gong.
-In August 1582, Lady Wang gave birth to a son, Zhu Changluo, who was the emperor's first child.
-Two years later, in 1584, the Wanli Emperor's interest in Lady Wang diminished as he became more enamored with another concubine, Lady Zheng, who also gave birth to a son, Zhu Changxun, in 1586.
+Lady Wang was born on 27 February 1565 during the Ming dynasty in present-day Hebei Province, China, to Wang Chaocai, a company commander (baihu) of the Imperial Guard, and Lady Ge.
+She began serving as a maid in the palace of Empress Dowager Li in 1578.
+In late 1581, when Lady Li's son the Wanli Emperor visited his mother, he became attracted to Lady Wang, and she soon became pregnant by him.
+Although the Emperor initially wanted nothing to do with the child, Lady Li convinced him to acknowledge paternity through records of his visits and arranged for Lady Wang to be promoted as a concubine with the title of Consort Gong.
+Lady Wang then moved to Jingyang Palace, where she lived for the rest of her life.
+In August 1582, she gave birth to the Emperor's first son, Zhu Changluo.
+The Emperor's interest in Lady Wang diminished after 1584, as he became more enamored with another concubine, Lady Zheng, who also gave birth to a son, Zhu Changxun, in 1586.

+Zhu Changluo, Empress Xiaojing's son, was unable to see his mother for nearly thirty years until her critical illness in 1611.

-Lady Wang lived in seclusion and isolation within the Forbidden City, neglected by the emperor.
-Even her own son was rarely allowed to visit her.
-Despite being the emperor's eldest, he was not immediately named as heir to the throne.
-Instead, the Wanli Emperor and Lady Zheng favored Zhu Changxun, while government officials and the emperor's mother advocated for Zhu Changluo's appointment.
+Lady Wang lived in seclusion and isolation within the Forbidden City, and the Emperor neglected her and rarely allowed their son to visit her.
+Although Zhu Changluo was his eldest son, the Emperor did not immediately name him as heir to the throne, despite Lady Li and government officials advocating for his appointment.
+Instead, the Emperor and Lady Zheng favored Zhu Changxun.
 It was not until 1601, after prolonged disputes and discussions, that Zhu Changluo finally became the designated heir.
 Five years later, in 1606, after the birth of Zhu Changluo's first son (the future Tianqi Emperor), Lady Wang was finally granted the title of Imperial Noble Consort (Huang Guifei), a fitting recognition for the mother of an heir.

-She died in 1611 and was buried on Tianshou Mountain.
-Her son ascended the throne in 1620 but died after only one month of reign.
+In 1611, Lady Wang became critically ill, and Zhu Changluo requested permission to visit her.
+By then, she had become blind.
+She died on 18 October 1611, not long after their meeting, and was buried on Tianshou Mountain.
+Her son ascended the throne as the Taichang Emperor in 1620 but died after only one month of reign.
 Her grandson, the Tianqi Emperor, upon assuming the throne, bestowed upon her the posthumous name Empress Dowager Xiaojing and reburied her in the Wanli Emperor's tomb, Ding Mausoleum, in the Ming tombs outside Beijing.